-When you are looking for a cigarette replacement, then vaping, or e-cigarettes are a viable option.
+When you are looking for a cigarette replacement, then vaping, or e-cigarettes are a viable options.
 With over 40 million people vaping worldwide, the science behind vaping is becoming much more advanced from what its early predecessors first invented in 1927.
 Vaping is a way to inhale nicotine without smoke, ash, tar, and many of the chemicals that make up a traditional cigarette.

 How Does Vaporization Work?